Thumbnail image

 Intro

-I made a plugin a while back to solve the two biggest problems I had when managing complex Ansible inventories and want to share them in case others have the same gripes as me.
+I made a couple plugins a while back to solve the two biggest problems I had when managing complex Ansible inventories and want to share them in case others have the same gripes as me.

 Installing